fran-c99/fran-c99/README.md

 # Hello, I'm Francisco Chaves
 <a href="https://www.linkedin.com/in/franchaves/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I have always had a profound interest in computers and technology, focusing on privacy and secure technologies for individuals and companies alike.
+I have a profound interest in computers and technology, focusing on privacy and secure technologies for individuals and companies alike.
 Combining my passion in Cybersecurity and computers with my strong background in Human Resources and customer services, I can bring a lot of trasitional skills into this field.

 ## About me

-Computer enthusiast for over 16 years / Cybersecurity Student / Passionate about open source projects and community driven initiatives
+Computer enthusiast for over 16 years / Cybersecurity Analyst / Data Privacy Advocate.
+Passionate about Open-Source projects and Community Driven initiatives.

 ## Skills

 | Skills
 |-----------------------------------------------
 | SIEM Implementation and Log Analysis
 | Network Traffic Monitoring and Attack Detection